 Agar is a plant-based, gel-like substance derived from red algae and is a perfect Vegan gelatin substitute.
 It’s low in calories, high in fibre and boosts manganese, magnesium, folate and iron.
 It may also help improve digestive health, aid in weight loss and keep your blood sugar stable.
 Agar agar is not permitted on GAPS & SCD and must be cooked for an extended period of time so it’s not suitable for raw yogurt.

 Add one teaspoon of agar to every 4 cups non-dairy milk before heating and culturing.
 Agar agar must be heated to 190⁰F (87⁰C) and held at that temperature for at least 10 minutes.
-Allow the milk to cool below 108°F (42° C) before adding the starter culture and sugar.
+Allow the milk to cool below 108°F (42° C) before adding the starter culture and sugar (or honey).
 1 teaspoon is a guide only.
 Some agar agar is a fine powder while others are flakes.
 Flakes may require more - experiment and add more or less on your next batch to get the consistency you enjoy most.

 Tip: A double boiler will keep the milk from scorching during heating.